Market Your Franchise with Discovery Days

 Our franchisor schedules periodic discovery days at their headquarters in New York City.
 The franchisor uses a lead generation service (broker network) to assist them.
-Historically all franchisees are asked to attend a discovery day at the franchisor’s headquarters, but because the franchise brokers are able to create the impression of a third party endorsement for the prospect, the franchise sales staff believes that it is possible to close some of the franchise sales without any face-to-face meeting, including the Discovery Day.
-To increase the possibility of closing as many sales as they can, the franchisor is thinking about following the advice of its sales team.
+Historically all franchisees are asked to attend a discovery day at the franchisor’s headquarters, but because the franchise brokers are able to create the impression of a third party endorsement for the prospect, the franchise sales staff has come to believe that it is possible to close some of the franchise sales without any face-to-face meetings, and is recommending discontinuing the Discovery Days.
+To increase the possibility of closing as many sales as they can, the franchisor is thinking about following this advice from its sales team.

 Discovery Days are a wonderful tool that allows franchisors and prospective franchisees the chance to meet and get to know each other.
 It is a great opportunity to get the prospect excited about the opportunity and, when used properly, can significantly shorten the closure process.